Gr1N/aioapi/README.md

 ## Contributing

-To work on the `aioapi` codebase, you'll want to clone the project locally and install the required dependencies via [poetry](https://poetry.eustace.io):
+To work on the `AIOAPI` codebase, you'll want to clone the project locally and install the required dependencies via [poetry](https://poetry.eustace.io):

 ```sh
 $ git clone git@github.com:Gr1N/aioapi.git